GuanzhaoLi/2019-Best-Movie-Crawler/README.md

 You may find it will generate .log file named basicSpider.log, in which debug info can be found.

+The result can be found in doubanMovie.txt, which include title, abstract, and info of box office, etc

 *   The doubanCrawler.py starts from a starting url and crawl all the pages that is in the navigator in a BFS manner.